adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

 ^C
 ```

-The following is a command line to read data from a Kafka topic and write it to standard output.
+**Reading data from a Kafka topic**  The following is a command line to read data from a Kafka topic and write it to standard output.

 ```
 bash-4.4# ./kafka-console-consumer.sh \
  --bootstrap-server localhost:9092 \